OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     cluster-id: 97
     cluster-type: cluster_flow # choose any type suitable
     defrag: yes
-    # eBPF file containing a 'loadbalancer' function that will be inserted into the
+    # eBPF file containing a 'filter' function that will be inserted into the
     # kernel and used as load balancing function
     ebpf-filter-file:  /etc/suricata/ebpf/vlan_filter.bpf
     use-mmap: yes